Muhammadali295/Muhammadali295/README.md

 - 🌱 I’m currently learning **Generative AI**

-- 👨‍💻 All of my projects are available at [https://portfolio-muhammad-alis-projects-5543e715.vercel.app/](https://portfolio-muhammad-alis-projects-5543e715.vercel.app/)

 - 💬 Ask me about **React, Nextjs, Python**

 - 📫 How to reach me **muhammadali65711@gmail.com**